-- publicly available via the academy website or by other means; - provided to all staff (including temporary staff) at induction along with a staff code of conduct, behaviour policy and the safeguarding response to children who go missing from education
+- publicly available via the academy website or by other means; - provided to all staff (including temporary staff) at induction along with a staff code of conduct, behaviour policy and the safeguarding response to children who are absent from education.

 Academy leaders must ensure that mechanisms are in place to assist staff to understand and discharge their role and responsibilities as set out in Part One of 'Keeping Children Safe in Education'.